DanielT/a2ltool/manual/src/usage.md

 - `FULL`: Update the address and type info of all items.
 This is the default.
 - `ADDRESSES`: Update only the addresses.

-The arg --elffile must be present in order to perform an update.
+The arg `--elffile` must be present in order to perform an update.

 #### `--update-mode [<UPDATE_MODE>]`

 Update the A2L file based on the elf file.
-Action can be one of:
+The mode can be one of:

 - `DEFAULT`: Unknown objects are removed, invalid settings are updated.
 - `STRICT`: Unknown objects or invalid settings trigger an error.
 - `PRESERVE`: Unknown objects are preserved, with the address set to zero.

-The arg --update must be present.
+The arg `--update` must be present.

 ## Creating and Removing Items